LZhemin/CZ3006_Sliding_Window_Protocol/README.md

 ****

-***Disclaimer:*** This repo is depreciated and no longer maintained.
-All rights reserved to Nanyang Technological Univiserity and the Designer of course CZ3006.
-The author will bear no responsibilities for any issues arised from academic integrity of anyone who takes this repository as a reference.
+***Disclaimer:*** This repo is deprecated and no longer maintained.
+The Project was submitted as part of the course project for CZ3006 Net Centric Computing at NTU in AY 17/18 Semester 1.
+All rights reserved to Nanyang Technological University and the Designer of course CZ3006.
+The author will bear no responsibilities for any issues arose from academic integrity or honor code violations of anyone who takes this repository as a reference.